 To apply you must:

-- Have 12 to 30 credits earned by the end of the fall semester at NCC (that count towards your degree)
+- Have 12 to 30 credits earned by the end of the spring semester at CT State Norwalk (that count towards your degree)

-- Be enrolled in a degree or certificate program (Nursing students are not eligible)
+- Be enrolled in a degree or certificate program available at Norwalk (Nursing students are not eligible)

-- Declare a major (General Studies, Liberal Arts etc. count except Nursing)
+- Declare a major available at Norwalk (General Studies, Liberal Arts etc. count except Nursing)

 - Take at least 6 credits in the Spring semester